waterbridge7/hongqiao/_pages/about.md

 Work experimence
 ======
 2019 - now.
-School of Mathematics and Statistics, Central South University
+Lecturer, School of Mathematics and Statistics, Central South University

 2018 - 2019.
-School of Data Science, City University of Hong Kong
+Postdoc, School of Data Science, City University of Hong Kong

 News
 ------
-- Sept, 2021  This persional homepage is online!
+- Sept, 2021,  This persional homepage is online!
 ---